You’ve worked hard to shape and finish our paddle.

 And How to Use it as a Paddle Finish

 Linseed oil is old school.
-It’s been used for many many years as a component in linoleum, varnishes, paints and putty; and as a penetrating finish by furniture makers, tool makers, rifle stocks, cricket bats, and yes paddles.
+It’s been used for many many years as a component in linoleum, varnishes, paints and putty; and as a penetrating finish by furniture and tool makers, and for rifle stocks, cricket bats, and paddles.

 It does however take elbow grease and patience to achieve a fine finish with linseed oil.
 The old recipe says: